rkasper/cv-creator/cv.md

 (See description above.)

 ## Investing and Innovation
-### Advisor -- Kino -- 2022-present
-[Kino](https://kino.live) is the next Generation video chat platform.
-It makes video meetings and events feel more like we are together in physical space.
-I identify investors and help raise capital.
-I identify and invite new users to join the platform, focusing on conference organizers and teaching and learning environments.

 ### Angel Investor -- 2021-present
 I focus on health-related start-ups and underrepresented founders.
 My goal is to assist founders on teaming skills, product development agility, and technical implementation, so we can enjoy amazingly successful exits together.
 My current portfolio includes: